 If you want to sum time (as in my example above) you need a custom format that uses [ square brackets ] around the hours.
 Like this:

-You can see in the Sample box the correct total appear.
+You can see in the Sample box the correct total appears.
 This way I know I’ve formatted my time correctly.

 There’s no need to modify the formatting of the minutes with square brackets as they automatically add up.